Mortal Kombat (1992 video game): Accolades

 Electronic Gaming Monthly awarded Mortal Kombat the title of "Most Controversial Game of 1993".
 In 1995, the Daily News wrote, "the original Mortal Kombat video game debuted in 1992.
 Its combination of story line, character and mega-violence soon made it a hit worldwide.
 And the controversy engendered by its blood-gushing special effects only served to boost its popularity."
 In 1996, GamesMaster listed the arcade version 81st in their "Top 100 Games of All Time."
 In 1995, Flux magazine rated the arcade version 5th on its "Top 100 Video Games."
 They praised the digitized graphics, storyline, gameplay and characters.
 In 2004, readers of Retro Gamer voted Mortal Kombat as the 55th top retro game, with the staff commenting that "future versions would address the limitations of the first game, but this is where it all began."
 CraveOnline ranked it second of the top ten 2D fighters of all time, and Forbes called Mortal Kombat one of the "most loved arcade games" that was "king of the arcade" in its day, writing that the arcade machines of the original title sell for any price between a few hundred dollars to $2,500.
 In 2011, Complex ranked the first Mortal Kombat as the 12th best fighting game of all time, while Wirtualna Polska ranked it as the 19th best Amiga game.
 In 2012, Time named it one of the 100 greatest video games of all time.
 In 2013, the first Mortal Kombat was ranked as the best arcade game of the 1990s by Complex (the sequel, which "took everything we loved about the original and magnified it by about a million," was given sixth place on the list).
 In 2019, The Strong National Museum of Play inducted Mortal Kombat to its World Video Game Hall of Fame.

 Controversy

 Mortal Kombat was one of many violent video games that came into prominence between 1992 and 1993, generating controversy among parents and public officials.
 Hearings on video game violence and the corruption of society, headed by Senators Joseph Lieberman and Herb Kohl, were held in late 1992 to 1993.
 The legislators were especially concerned with the realistic replica of human figures in games, such as Mortal Kombat, Night Trap, Doom and Lethal Enforcers, as opposed to cartoonish characters in other violent games such as Eternal Champions or Time Killers.
 The result of the hearings was that the entertainment software industry was given one year to form a working rating system or the federal government would intervene and create its own system.
-Eventually, the Entertainment Software Rating Board (ESRB) was conceived, requiring all video games to be rated and for these ratings to be placed on the games' packaging.
+Eventually, the Entertainment Software Rating Board (ESRB) was conceived, requiring all video games to be rated and for these ratings to be placed on the games's packaging.